Apple II accelerators: Zip Chip – Zip Technologies

-Zip Technologies, introduced the 4 MHz Zip Chip Model 4000 (also: Zip Chip II - 4) at AppleFest in May 1989.
+Zip Technologies introduced the 4 MHz Zip Chip Model 4000 (also: Zip Chip II - 4) at AppleFest in May 1989.
 This was a revolutionary design.
 Rather than building an accelerator on an expansion card, Zip used a hybrid chip design known as System in Package (SiP), and used this chip module to directly replace the microprocessor in the Apple II.
-They took a 65C02 core and combined it with control logic and 8 KB of cache ram into a very compact 40-pin DIP package, not much bigger than the original 65C02 CPU it replaced.
-By creating this ultra compact, slotless accelerator, the entire untapped market of tens of thousands of Apple IIc computers became available.
+They took a 65C02 core and combined it with control logic and 8 KB of cache RAM into a very compact 40-pin DIP package, not much bigger than the original 65C02 CPU it replaced.
+By creating this ultra-compact, slotless accelerator, the entire untapped market of tens of thousands of Apple IIc computers with otherwise limited expansion options became available.
 Within the Zip Chip, all settings were software controllable, including individual slot speeds which could be set at 1 MHz or "accelerated."
 The accelerator was a cache type, based on Zip Technology's US patent #4,794,523 and was capable of 10 different speed settings.
 Zip later introduced a Zip Chip Model 8000 (also: Zip Chip II - 8) which had identical features but operated at 8 MHz.